Humana Medicare Advantage Plans Review

 • Don’t typically see specialists

-• Have doctors that participate in-network with Humana
+• Have doctors who participate in Humana's network

 PPO Plans

 If you want more choice in what doctors you see, consider a preferred provider organization (PPO) plan from Humana.
-With this plan type, you can visit any Medicare-approved doctor, even if they’re out of Humana’s provider network.
+With these plans, you can visit any Medicare-approved doctor — even if they’re out of Humana’s provider network.
 However, you will typically pay more if you choose an out-of-network provider.
 Generally, Humana’s PPO plans cost more than HMO plans, but you get the benefit of greater flexibility in choosing your doctors.
 Plus, you don’t need referrals for any services.

 Along with Original Medicare benefits, PPO plans may include the same extra benefits you can get with HMO plans.